 - Ground Chuck (80% lean / 20% fat) – Also known as “lean ground beef” because it has less fat than regular ground beef.
 Ground chuck comes from the shoulder of the cow and is often used to make a quality hamburger patty due to the meat being tender and rich.

 - Ground Round (85% lean / 15% fat) – This ground beef is made from the lower end of the cow and is referred to as extra lean ground beef.
 It’s light flavor profile, makes ground round a frequent addition to sauces.

 - Ground Sirloin (90% lean / 10% fat) – A healthier option and can also be labeled extra lean ground beef.
 Ground Sirloin is made from the midsection of the cow and is often used in sauces and chilis.

 Restaurant operators that buy in bulk have a lot more options to customize their ground beef than consumers.
 Most consumers are limited to smaller ground beef quantities, like the popular 1-lb roll and a minimal variety of blends.
 When buying bulk ground beef, operators can choose from a wide variety of custom blends and can mix and match to create a one-of-a-kind burger.

 Fire River Farms offers a range of primal-specific cuts and blends, from chuck and sirloin to specialty meats like Angus.
-For a ground beef that meets your specifications and helps differentiate your menu, contact your Sysco Marketing Associate to learn more about Fire River Farms ground beef.
+For a ground beef that meets your specifications and helps differentiate your menu, contact your Sysco Sales Consultant to learn more about Fire River Farms ground beef.